Supermarine: Supermarine Aviation Works

-In March 1916 Billing was elected as an MP.
+In March 1916 Billing was elected as an Member of Parliament.
 Once in parliament he was very vocal in his support of air power, constantly accusing the government of neglecting the issue.
 As he intended to run a campaign against the Royal Aircraft Factory and its products, it became apparent that if the company was to maintain a good relationship with the Air Department and gain any further orders it was necessary for the company to distance itself from Billing.
-As a result, Billing sold his shares in the company for about £12,500 to Hubert Scott-Paine and the other directors who renamed the company Supermarine Aviation Works Ltd and officially registered it under that name on 27 June 1916.
+As a result, Billing sold his shares in the company for about £12,500 to Scott-Paine and the other directors who renamed the company Supermarine Aviation Works Ltd and officially registered it under that name on 27 June 1916.
 As well as Scott-Paine, the other directors were Alfred Delves de Broughton and solicitor Charles Cecil Dominy.

 The first product of the new company was the P.B.31E Nighthawk which was a carryover from Billing's time for a quadruplane heavily armed and searchlight-equipped home defence fighter.
 Fitted with a recoilless Davis gun, it had a separate powerplant to power the searchlight.
 Only the prototype was built, which was found to have insufficient performance to be of any use against Zeppelins.

 After completion of the Nighthawk Scott-Paine dropped Billing's fixation with anti-Zeppelin defence fighters, and in the hope of gaining orders for flying boats forged a strong relationship with the RNAS through their local liaison officer James Bird.

 In early 1916 William Abraham Hargreaves was hired as chief designer.

-By 1917 realizing that he needed to strengthen the company's technical capability Scott-Paine advertised for a personal assistant.
+By 1917 realizing that he needed to strengthen the company's technical capability Scott-Paine advertised for a personal assistant..
 The successful applicant was R. J. Mitchell, who so impressed Scott-Paine he was hired on the spot and given a range of roles within the company to expose him to every aspect of the business including within a year acted for a period as assistant works manager.

 In 1917 the company was contracted to build Short Type 184 torpedo bombers and Norman Thompson N.T.2B trainers.

 In response to the issue of Navy Air Board Specification N.1(b) in early 1917, the company designed what later was called the Supermarine Baby.
 Three were subsequently built.